aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 > Dispatching non-registered actions will result in an error

-## Execution order

-If multiple actions are dispatched, they will get queued and executed one after another in order to make sure that each dispatch starts with an up to date state.

 ## Using the dispatchify higher order function

 Perhaps you don't want or can't obtain a reference to the store but still would like to dispatch your actions.